ENNIE Awards: History

 The award ceremony initially focused on the d20 System products and publishers.
 It has come to include "all games, supplements, and peripheral enterprises".
 Since 2002, the awards have been announced at a live ceremony at Gen Con.
 It is now considered a "signature part" of the convention.

 The nominees are chosen by a panel of judges, and the winners are voted on by the public and presented at an award show done in collaboration between Gen Con and EN World.

 In 2007, the ENNIES were sponsored by the corporation Your Games Now, followed by Avatar Art in 2008.
 In 2010, 2011, and 2012, they were sponsored by both Indie Press Revolution and DriveThruRPG.
 From 2013 to 2016, they were sponsored by DriveThruRPG alone.
 In 2015, Campaign Coins made the medals as a sponsorship; Lone Wolf Development became a sponsor in 2017.
 The awards were run and owned by Morrissey until 2019.

 In 2015, the awards disqualified the unofficially licensed Mass Effect RPG for copyright violations.

 In 2020, Massif Press withdrew its RPG Lancer from the competition over a 2017 controversy, where a game module for the Lamentations of the Flame Princess system, titled "Blood in the Chocolate", received a Gold award in the Adventure category, despite being widely described as 'offensive', 'particularly icky', and 'simply ridiculous' by press, industry members and the publisher itself.
 Charlie Hall commented for Polygon in 2020:

 The Ennies are unique among gaming awards.
 Judges are volunteers, who follow a strict set of ethical guidelines.
 Chief among them is the vow not to have any professional relationship with any RPG publisher in the lead up to the awards.
 They help ensure that the Ennies aren’t just a popularity contest by winnowing down the dozens upon dozens of submissions to only the very best.
 Once the short list has been created, voting on the final winners is open to all.

+In 2026, the ENNIES introduced the "Best Solo Game" category.

 Categories

 The ENNIE Awards bestow a Gold Winner and a Silver Winner for 1st and 2nd place winners, respectively.
-As of 2024, the current categories are:
+As of 2026, the current categories are: